xyzacademic/RandomDepthwiseCNN/README.md

 		python combine.py # combine all features which saved in those ten folders.

 		python rh_svc.py # Run linearSVC on new features.

+    You will get about 78.4% accuracy on testing dataset in the end.

+4. How to reproduce the results of MNIST part.

+    a.
+Enter folder "mnist"

+	b.
+Run "sh reproduce.sh"

+	Here is the simple description of reproduce.sh:

+		python get_data.py # download MNIST's data and save them to current directory.

+		sh gen.sh # create ten folders named as features1~features10 to store features.

+		python gen_sh.py # generate shell scripts to run python scripts of generate features.

+		python combine.py # combine all features which saved in those ten folders.

+		python rh_svc.py # Run linearSVC on new features.

+    You will get about 99.4% accuracy on testing dataset in the end.

+5. How to reproduce the results of cifar100 part.

+    a.
+Enter folder "cifar100"

+	b.
+Run "sh reproduce.sh"

+	Here is the simple description of reproduce.sh:

+		python get_data.py # download cifar100's data and save them to current directory.

+		sh gen.sh # create ten folders named as features1~features10 to store features.

+		python gen_sh.py # generate shell scripts to run python scripts of generate features.

+		python combine.py # combine all features which saved in those ten folders.

+		python rh_svc.py # Run linearSVC on new features.

+    You will get about 52.9% accuracy on testing dataset in the end.